This

 struggle with an actual Interface so here is an actual newspaper" On

-behalf of the old dudes here is some straight talking- If I want the authentic newspaper experience I will buy an authentic newspaper
+authentic newspaper experience I will buy an authentic newspaper

-- I am interested in a single item and am more likely to move on to other information sources than to browse the rest of the paper
+to move on to other information sources than to browse the rest of the

-- I want the third dimension of being able to email the author, see her previous work and the background information that the journalist used for the story
+- I want the third dimension of being able to email the author, see

 Why is it that newspapers can't get this right when a few minutes with Jeff Jarvis' blog Buzzmachine will sort them out?